Edit

 • Compression, including improved Base64 APIs, new methods for ZIP archive entries, Zstandard compression in System.IO.Compression, and CRC32 validation when reading ZIP entries.

-• Tar archive format selection.
+• Tar archive format selection and GNU sparse format 1.0 support.

 For more information, see What's new in the .NET 11 libraries.